top of page

 GUM-SHIELDS are required at all levels.

-BODY-SHIELDS are required for all juniors under the age of 15yrs.
+BODY-SHIELDS are required for all juniors 15yrs old and under.

 BREAST PROTECTORS are optional but recommended for all ladies.